hampelm/civic-discourse/README.md

 ### Comunity organizers

-Often seen in context as "A tool that community organizers can use...".
+Often seen in context as "A tool that community organizers can use...."
 Who are these mysterious organizers?
 Will anyone with a job title of community organizer actually use your tool?
 If yes, tell us who they are.
 Who do they work for, and how does it make their life beeter in a concrete way.
+Or, do you mean someone who naturally fills an organizing role in a group?
+In that case, you could use their name and role.
+For example, "Janelle, who started the bird watchers group and moderates the mailing list, can quickly spot troublemakers using our TroubleSpotter."

 See also: Hypothetical Person.

 ### "Anyone can..."

 ... no one will.

-## "So excited..."
+### "So excited..."

 You don't look very excited.

-## Visualizations, charts, graphs, maps...
+### Visualizations, charts, graphs, maps

-## Easy-to-use online tools
+### Easy-to-use online tools

 At this point, we can assume that you're building easy-to-use, online tools instead of difficult-to-use, phone-only bureaucracies.
 Instead, tell us exactly how you